cloudquery/cloudquery/website/pages/docs/plugins/sources/aws/configuration.md

   In AWS organization mode, CloudQuery will source all accounts underneath automatically

+- `concurrency` (int, optional, default: 50000):

+  A best effort maximum number of Go routines to use.
+Lower this number to reduce memory usage.

 - `initialization_concurrency` (int) (default: 4)

   During initialization the AWS source plugin fetches information about each account and region.
 This setting controls how many accounts can be initialized concurrently.